marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 category: "Development"
 ---

-[Pulumi](https://www.pulumi.com) is an Infrastructure as Code tool, similar Terraform, except that instead of using a specialised language like hcl or yaml, you can use general purpose programming languages including Javascript, Typescript, Python and C#.
+[Pulumi](https://www.pulumi.com) is an Infrastructure as Code tool, similar Terraform, except that instead of using a specialised language like hcl or yaml, you use general purpose programming languages including Javascript, Typescript, Python and C#.

-When deploying a lambda function you would typically build you function code, package it into a zip file, and reference that when creating the Lambda function.
-This is possible using pulumi as shown below:
+When deploying a lambda function you would typically build your function code, package it into a zip file, and reference that when creating the function.
+This is demonstrated using Pulumi as shown below:

 ```ts
 export = async () => {